LogoLogo

 Exchange of Contracts

-The exchange of contracts happens via the conveyancers and at this point you are legally bound to proceed with the transaction.
-If you pull out at this stage, it could lead to you losing your full deposit.
+The exchange of contracts happens via the conveyancers, and at this point, you are legally bound to proceed with the transaction.
+If you pull out at this stage, you could lose your entire deposit.

 You’ll then be asked to put down an initial deposit, usually around 10% of the property value, which is then sent to the seller via your conveyancer.
 A completion date is agreed, and this usually takes place between 7 to 28 days later.